SliiZ-code/price-scraper/README.md

-# Meta Quest price scraper
+# Price scraper

-Follow the price of Meta Quest
+Follow the price of an object